Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Pierce Stocking himself planned this 13’6″ covered bridge as part of the original drive.
 Covered bridges are uncommon in northern Michigan — they’re more associated with Indiana and Pennsylvania — and the wooden cover protects the structure from rot in Michigan’s wet snow seasons.
 There’s a small pull-off right before the bridge for photos.

-Glen Lake’s water is the same Caribbean turquoise that gets people commenting on Michigan photos online.
+Glen Lake’s water is the same turquoise that gets people commenting on Michigan photos online.
 The viewing platform here delivers the panoramic shot.
-The lake is split by M-22 at the narrows into Big Glen Lake (130 feet deep) and Little Glen (12 feet deep) — keep an eye out for Alligator Hill across the water, named for its reptile-like silhouette formed during the last Ice Age.
+The lake is split by M-22 at the narrows into Big Glen (130 feet deep) and Little Glen (12 feet deep) — which is why the two halves photograph as completely different colors.
+Look across the water for Alligator Hill, named for the reptile-like silhouette left by the last Ice Age.

-This is now arguably the best overlook stop on the drive.
-The ramped two-level deck makes it the only top-tier panoramic view that’s fully wheelchair accessible — and even from the parking lot circle drive, you can take in sweeping vistas of North and South Manitou Islands, Pyramid Point, Sleeping Bear Bay, the dunes, Glen Lake and Alligator Hill, the Little Glen Lake Mill Pond, and the historic D.H.
+The NPS groups these two together as Stop 3, and it’s now arguably the best stop on the entire drive.
+The Dune Overlook’s ramped two-level deck is the only top-tier panoramic view here that’s fully wheelchair accessible — sweeping vistas of North and South Manitou Islands, Pyramid Point, Sleeping Bear Bay, the dunes, Glen Lake and Alligator Hill, the Little Glen Mill Pond, and the historic D.H.
 Day farm with its huge white barn.

-You’re standing on top of one of the tallest perched dunes in the park — about 200 feet high — with the sand sitting on glacial moraine bluffs.
-With Stop #9’s platform gone, this is where I now send people who want the iconic “I drove Pierce Stocking” photo.
+You’re standing on one of the tallest perched dunes in the park — roughly 200 feet of sand on glacial moraine bluffs.
+With Stop 9’s platform gone, this is where I send anyone who wants the definitive “I drove Pierce Stocking” photograph.

 A 1.5-mile loop hike through the dunes — strenuous in spots and exposed to sun the whole way, but doable.
 This is the only trail in the entire dune system where leashed dogs are allowed.
 Watch for animal tracks in the open sand: it’s surprisingly active in early morning and evening.
 Bring water and shoes you don’t mind filling with sand.